 The goal of this model is simply to calculate the time that could be saved, based on a modest improvement in efficiency, and the value of that time.
 To do that we need the following inputs:

-A guess at increased in efficiency, expressed as a percentage
+- A guess at increase in efficiency, expressed as a percentage

 With these simple inputs, we can calculate outputs, including: